 What is a cooperative preschool?

 A cooperative preschool allows you to be directly involved with your child’s preschool education.
-Being able to participate with your child, and the teacher, guarantees young children are safe and with the best teachers.
-Interacting with a community of other parents who share your commitment to childhood and receiving modeling by the teacher as you help, gives you opportunities to learn alongside your child.
+Being able toparticipate with your child, and the teacher, guarantees young children are safe and with the best teachers.
+Interacting with a community of other parents and caregivers who share your commitment to childhood and receiving modeling by the teacher as you help, gives you opportunities to learn alongside your child.
 Most importantly, choosing a cooperative preschool gives you extra time to bond with your child and create memories together.
 Your child will always know that education is important in your family because you live it everyday.

 Why choose a cooperative preschool?

 At Trinity, we see partnering with parents and caregivers as an opportunity for children to be exposed to various cultures and styles of learning.
 Teachers design and implement the curriculum each day and integrate co-oping adults in specific activities.
 In addition to participating in fun, innovative activities, co-oping affords the opportunity to observe teachers facilitating age-appropriate social and emotional development.
 Parents and caregivers gain a new perspective and communication techniques to help navigate early child development.

 How much of a time commitment does Trinity require of parents who co-op?

 Preschool co-oping differs between schools.
 At Trinity, the co-op time commitment in our Threes and Pre-K programs is once or twice a month, depending on the selected co-op plan .
 Families co-op once a week in our Twos program.
 Please note: Every attempt is made to honor the 1-day or 2-day co-op preference per month.
 According to the actual number of school days per month, families may be scheduled for more, or fewer days, but never more than nine or eighteen during the school year.